 What is leadership?

-Leadership is a skill you can learn
+Leadership is a set of skills you can learn

 What is outstanding leadership?

+When you’re looking to develop outstanding leadership skills, turn toward the purpose that drives you.
 Your purpose is the juice that will drive you to keep going when you face the obstacles and challenges that are so inevitable of any worthwhile journey.
 It’s what will pick you up and uplift others around you whenever setbacks present themselves.
 It’s your energy.
 It’s Kryptonite for defeat and discouragement, and it’s what will give you focus and direction amidst the chaos.
 In other words, your purpose is the North Star of leadership.

 Not all leaders are necessarily good leaders.
 Few are truly great leaders.
 What sets the great apart from the bad?
 Learn the fundamental skills of an outstanding, inspiring leader.